gaperton/Type-R/docsource/07_Events.md

 Type-R implements Backbone 1.1 events API in the form of the `Events` mixin and `Messenger` base class.

-An implementation is optimized for the large amount of subscriptions
+An implementation is optimized for the large amount of relatively small subscriptions (5-10 events).
+The majority of event subscriptions occuring in Type-R is 1-2 events per source.
+Here are benchmark results (lower is the better).

 ![performance](./events-performance.jpg)

 ## Events mixin